 - failure to adequately lower the eye pressure; and

-It will take several weeks to determine how much SLT will lower your eye pressure.
+It will take up to 6 weeks to determine how much SLT will lower your eye pressure.
 You may require additional laser or glaucoma drainage surgery to lower the pressure if it is not sufficiently lower after the first laser treatment.
 Patients are seen at the 1 week mark to make sure there is no inflammation and then at the 6 week mark to see how effective the treatment has been.

 Most patients must continue to take medication in order to control and maintain their IOP; however, surgery can lessen the amount of medication needed.